DellieKate/ISK1001_Assessment3/README_Files/ETHICS_SECURITY.md

 - **Error Handling:** Validate input so only “y” or “n” is accepted when prompting the receptionist.

-## Reflection – Documentation Disclaimers, Privacy Transparency, and Data Handling
+## Issue 3: Documentation Disclaimers, Privacy Transparency, and Data Handling

 ### Overview of Feedback
 On **2025-08-08**, we received an external review and feedback from **Billy Vasiliadis**, who reviewed our `README.md`, `INSTALLATION.md`, and `INSTRUCTIONS.md` files.
 His feedback included both **usability improvements** as well as **ethical considerations**.